Emmotes/ic_spoilers/docs/thayan_enclave.md

 * Buff x1: `Marvellous Support Pigment`

 The `Gold Red Wizard Emergence Chest` contains gear for Calliope Fen Hew Maan Hitch Miria and Widdle.

+The costs for the items above are currently unknown.

 ### Corrupted Gem Icons